Touch interactions for Windows

-Windows 8 provides a concise set of touch interactions used consistently throughout the system.
-Applying this language consistently makes your app feel familiar to what users already know.
+Windows 8.1 provides a concise set of touch interactions that are used throughout the system.
+Applying this touch language consistently makes your app feel familiar to what users already know.
 This increases user confidence by making your app easier to learn and use.
+For information on touch language implementation, see Gestures, manipulations, and interactions.

 Increase user confidence by providing immediate visual feedback whenever the screen is touched.
 Interactive elements should react by changing color, changing size, or by moving.
 Items that are not interactive should show system touch visuals only when the screen is touched.